Echo is a simple echo server written with elio library.

 To debugging

-, but it configures containers in pods
+Or, skaffold debug acts like skaffold dev, but it configures containers in pods

 for debugging as required for each container’s runtime technology.